nathanfarlow/wee/README.md

 # wee

-wee is a truly minimal instruction set designed to be as easy to port to a system/esolang as possible.
+wee is a minimal instruction set designed to be as easy to port to a system/esolang as possible.
 This repository facilitates compiling C to wee.
 See [usage](#usage).
 The C is first compiled to elvm IR using the [elvm C compiler](https://github.com/shinh/elvm).
 The IR is then compiled to wee.

 Try the [web demo](https://wee.farlow.dev)!